bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Songwriting annotations
     * 2 Sasha
     * 1 Good Night
-    * 3 Grasshoppers
-    * Didn't go past that.
+    * Last one is Grasshoppers.
 * Make sure no wikis repeat.